-Fact Sheet - Rectal Microbicides
+FACT SHEET - Rectal Microbicides

 - Rectal microbicides are not yet available outside of clinical trials.
 Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.

 An important first step in the development of rectal microbicides has been evaluating the rectal safety of microbicides originally formulated as vaginal gels.
-The most studied ARV-based vaginal microbicide is tenofovir gel, which although found safe and moderately effective in reducing HIV risk in women who used it before and after vaginal sex in a study called CAPRISA 004, was found not effective in follow-up studies, VOICE and FACTS 001, due to low adherence to study products.
+The most studied ARV-based vaginal microbicide has been tenofovir gel, which although found safe and moderately effective in reducing HIV risk in cisgender women who used it before and after vaginal sex in a study called CAPRISA 004, was found not effective in follow-up studies, VOICE and FACTS 001, due to low adherence to study products.

 Why Do We Need Rectal Microbicides?